ZamDimon/ML-Wikipedia-Runner/README.md

-# ML-Wikipedia-Type
+# ML-Wikipedia-Runner
-Project that based on wikipedia url outputs its type
+Project that predicts